 Students must meet the eligibility requirement to be approved for a VSL.
 Once approved, the student will owe a debt to the Australian Government for the loan amount until the debt is repaid.

-The HLT52015 Diploma of Remedial Massage Course under VET Student Loans is set under the Cap limit at $15,000.
+The HLT52015 Diploma of Remedial Massage Course under VET Student Loans is set under the Cap limit of $16,077 (2021).
 The loan covers all materials required to complete the course, however does not cover additional costs such as secondary (or additional) textbooks, accomodation or travel expenses.
 You can also view our schedule of Incidental Fees above in 12.
 Fees.

 If you elect to apply for a VET Student Loan, you must be aware that you will incur a loan in addition to your course costs.
 This loan remains a personal debt to the Australian Tax Office (ATO) until fully repaid.
 You may wish to seek independent financial advice before applying.